WoolleySheep/first-strike/README.md

 ## Programming game between a rocket and a turret

 ### TODO
-* Rocket controller: Use all engines to "slide" towards the turret, as well as rotating, account for current movement
+* Rocket controller: Move away from current turret angle
 * Convert modules into proper classes
 * Check game_data hasn't been tampered with between turns
 * Add objects to block rocket and projectiles